MPPSC 2021 Medical Officer recruitment for 727 vacancies underway at mppsc.nic.in

 Madhya Pradesh Public Service Commission (MPPSC) has started the application process for the Medical Officer 2021 recruitment on its official website mppsc.nic.in.

-The recruitment drive is being conducted to 727 vacancies of Medical Officers in the state Department of Public Health & Family Welfare.
+The recruitment drive is being conducted to fill 727 vacancies of Medical Officers in the state Department of Public Health & Family Welfare.

 The last day to submit the application is March 14.
 Candidates will be allowed to make changes to their submitted online forms from February 20 to March 16 with a fee of Rs 50.

 To be eligible, an applicant must possess an MBBS degree.
-The minimum and maximum age limit are 21 ad 40 respectively as of January 2021.
+The minimum and maximum age limit are 21 and 40 respectively as of January 2021.

 MPPSC will select candidates for recruitment on the basis of an interview round.